calebthewood/react-productiv/readme.md

 <!-- ROADMAP -->
 ## Roadmap

+- [ ] Connect postgres DB to persist data
-- [ ] Generate Random Password for one time use.
+- [ ] Improve 'nu quote' button
-- [ ] Implement PostgreSQL's enum type for 'state' column
+- [ ] Update fake copyright
-- [ ] Add technologies/skills for Jobs (many-to-many)
+- [ ] Update edit/delete buttons

-See the [open issues](https://github.com/calebthewood/express-jobly/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/calebthewood/react-productiv/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>